 If your child has been injured in an accident, it is in your best interest to consult with an experienced lawyer before making any important legal decisions.
 A lot of time and resources go into strengthening a claim for compensation.
 A lawyer at our firm is here to offer legal advice in a free initial consultation.

-Compensation Available for an Injured Child
+What Compensation is Available for an Injured Child?

 The compensation an injured child’s parent or guardian may be able to recover may include:

 - Future medical care

 - Long-term care